How to Pay for Your Study Abroad as a Student from the US

 8. Work and save ahead of time

 If you plan ahead, you have more time to work and save before you leave the United States.
 For example, if you know you’re going to apply for a study abroad program, you can begin saving one to three years in advance.
-Start a side hustle with the goal of being able to pay for study abroad and you won’t have to worry as much about work visas and other issues later.
+Start a side hustle with the goal of being able to pay for study abroad such as operating a rideshare with Uber or earning an income from Airbnb and you won’t have to worry as much about work visas and other issues later.

 9. Consider crowdfunding

 These days, there are ways to raise money from your network to help you pay for your study abroad program.
 Your friends and family might be willing to chip in a few bucks to help you meet your goals.
 Just make sure you’re transparent about your goals and reasons for studying abroad, and make sure your community feels like it’s a good cause.

 There’s a good chance you’ll need to combine multiple strategies as you determine how to pay for your study abroad, especially if you attend a costly school in a more expensive country.
 Consider using organizations like Juno to help you find low-cost study abroad loans and funding solutions in addition to federal aid and your own savings.